Skip to the content.

 1. AUC measures how well an algorithm can tell classes apart; in our case, classes are “recalled” and “forgotten.”
 You can think of AUC as a measure of how well the algorithm can draw a boundary between two classes, such that all members of class 1 are on one side of the boundary and all members of class 2 are on the other side.

-2. AUC scores range from 0 to 1, but in practice they’re almost always greater than 0.5.
-AUC scores less than 0.5 indicate that the algorithm is performing worse than random.
+2. AUC score ranges from 0 to 1, but in practice it’s almost always greater than 0.5.
+An AUC score less than 0.5 indicates that the algorithm is performing worse than random.
 Higher is better.

 Below is a diagram that explains AUC.